flaviopangracio/flaviopangracio/README.md

 My name is Flávio.

+- 📈 Study Economic Sciences at UFV.
+Focus on Regional and Urban Economy.
-- 💼 Currently work with Data in Tembici 🚴.
+- 💼 Currently work with Data Engineering at Tembici 🚴.